*Details on the exact location and registration coming soon

 This is the largest wetland in Europe and is protected under UNESCO as a unique biosphere reserve.
 The Danube Delta suffers from human interventions leading to dramatic changes.
 These interventions include damming large areas for agricultural use and intensive forestry.
 They result in disturbances of the water and ecological balance and even the loss of specific habitats.

-A dynamic and detailed knowledge of land-cover and -use changes related to this rural environment is required and is not covered by current land-use maps e.g. by Copernicus Land Monitoring service.
+There is currently no up-to-date data available that would allow for dynamic and accurate monitoring of changes in land cover and land use in this rural environment.
 A large number of citizens will participate in the SCENT field tests in DD, activated by partner SOR, an NGO which is very active in the Danube Delta and has access to a large network of citizen groups through campaigns about Danube bird habitats and biodiversity.

 Scent also has the active support of the Romanian governmental Danube Delta Biosphere Authority (DDBA) responsible for maintaining spatio-temporal flooding maps of the area.
 DDBA will attend workshops and evaluate the Scent toolbox from the policy maker viewpoint.